-* New U.S. rules seen as factor in pilot availability for some carriers
+* New U.S. rules seen as factor in pilot availability for

 * Report, union also say low pay is a deterrent